fearandesire/Pluto-Betting-Bot/src/utils/api/requests/README.md

 # api/requests

-Intended to cover the 'outgoing' requests, this folder will process any queries Pluto has for Khronos.
+Intended to cover the 'outgoing' requests, this folder will process any queries Pluto has to Khronos.